medsaad2000/FastAPI-PredictionML/README.md

-# Deploye our ML model (Football Match Probability Prediction) as an API using FastAPI
+# Deploye a ML model (Football Match Probability Prediction) as an API using FastAPI

 <p> Integrating a ML predective model to a web application using Fast API in the Backend and Angular 13 in the Frontend </p>